aws-samples/traffic-inspection-architectures-aws-cloud-wan/README.md

 }
 ```

-### East/West traffic, with both Spoke VPCs and Inspection VPCs attached to AWS Cloud WAN
+### East/West traffic (Dual-hop inspection)

 The Core Network's policy creates the following resources:

 * 1 [segment](https://docs.aws.amazon.com/network-manager/latest/cloudwan/cloudwan-policy-segments.html) per routing domain - *production* (isolated) and *development*.
 Core Network's policy includes an attachment policy rule that maps each spoke VPCs to the corresponding segment if the attachment contains the following tag: *domain={segment_name}*
 * 1 [network function group](https://docs.aws.amazon.com/network-manager/latest/cloudwan/cloudwan-policy-network-function-groups.html) (NFG) for the inspection VPCs.
 Core Network's policy includes an attachment policy rule that associates the inspection VPC to the NFG if the attachment includes the following tag: *inspection=true*.
 * **Service Insertion rules**: one [send-via](https://docs.aws.amazon.com/network-manager/latest/cloudwan/cloudwan-policy-service-insertion.html#:~:text=north%2Dsouth%20traffic.-,Send%20via,-%E2%80%94%20Traffic%20flows%20east) action to inspect the traffic between VPCs in the *production* segment, and between the *production* and *development* segments.

-The *send-via* action allows the use of 1 (*single-hop*) or 2 (*dual-hop*) inspection VPCs when inspecting traffic between AWS.
-By default, the repository uses the dual-hop mode, but you can also find the policy to use single-hop.

-#### Dual-hop inspection
+The mode used is *dual-hop*, meaning that traffic traversing two AWS Regions is inspected in both of them.

 ![East-West](./images/east_west_dualhop.png)